 As the tale goes, the queen took pity on infant Heracles, and unaware of his identity, nursed him: the apparent reason that the demi-god received superhuman abilities.
-Afterwards, the goddess of wisdom and war returned the empowered baby to his parents, who then raised him.
+Afterward, the goddess of wisdom and war returned the empowered baby to his parents, who then raised him.
 It would be later that Alcides became known as Heracles – meaning “Hera’s Glory” – in an attempt to soothe the enraged goddess after she found out his parentage.

 Upon discovering the truth, Hera sent snakes to kill Heracles and his mortal twin, Iphicles: a death evaded by the 8-month old demi-god’s fearlessness, ingenuity, and strength.

-Years later, Hera induced a madness that drove Zeus’ illegitimate son to kill his wife and children.
+Years later, Hera induced madness that drove Zeus’ illegitimate son to kill his wife and children.
 The punishment for his crime became known as his 12 Labours, exacted on him by his enemy, Eurystheus, King of the Tiryns.
 After he was redeemed, Hera incited another madness that caused Heracles to kill his best friend, Iphitus.

 The story of Heracles shows Hera’s rage on full display.
-She torments the man throughout all stages of his life, from late-infancy into maturity, causing him unimaginable torment for the actions of his father.
+She torments the man throughout all stages of his life, from late infancy into maturity, causing him unimaginable torment for the actions of his father.
 Outside of this, the story also makes it known that the queen’s grudges don’t last into eternity, as Hera eventually allows the hero to marry her daughter, Hebe.